 Petworth Literary Festival

-From the 29 October to 9 November 2025, this year’s Literary Festival has a stellar line up.
-There is a running programme of events, hosted in a number of venues including St Mary’s Church, Petworth House’s atmospheric Stable Yard and the magnificent music room of Champs Hill.
+Expect a stellar line up with a running programme of events, hosted in a number of venues including St Mary’s Church, Petworth House’s atmospheric Stable Yard and the magnificent music room of Champs Hill.
 The festival attracts artists and performers from the “very top drawer” right across the performing genres.

 If you’ve enjoyed this post about What’s on in October in Sussex, you may also like: